davidtabor/davidtabordev-ee3ce/src/pages/portfolio/project-3.md

 This site pushed the limits in terms of lightweight CSS-only front-end design.
 Performance-heavy images were avoided whenever possible and losslessly compressed when unavoidable.

+I was responsible for 90% of the front-end implementation and content-modeling.

 [ResourceOneFundraising.com](https://ResourceOneFundraising.com)